nicoddemus/todo-dashboard/README.md

 * `TODO_DASHBOARD_PROJECTS`: list of projects to scan.
 All repositories of each project will be scanned, and this should be set to a comma-separated list.

 This variables should be configured remotely using the `heroku config:set` command.

+## Updating the Database ##

+You should periodically execute `update.py` in [Heroku](http://www.heroku.com) in order to update the database.

+You can easily configure [Heroku Scheduler](https://addons.heroku.com/scheduler) to do this periodically.
+Alternatively, you can `POST` to `/fetch` url in order to start a full update or to `/fetch/<project>/<slug>` to update only a single repository.
+The latter makes it easy to make a post-push hook update the database automatically.